skinny85/eol-blog/content/articles/2024/graal-truffle-tutorial-part-15-exceptions.md

 instead of the
 [`Context.eval(String, String)` method](https://www.graalvm.org/truffle/javadoc/org/graalvm/polyglot/Context.html#eval(java.lang.String,java.lang.CharSequence%29)
-which we used in previous parts of the series, as we want to make sure the line numbers in the source code are preserved in the stack trace:
+which we used in previous parts of the series, as we want to make sure the line numbers from the source code are preserved in the stack trace:

 ```java
 import org.graalvm.polyglot.Context;